OluomaOji/generic_mlproject/README.md

 ## DATA_INGESTION.py
 Read the Data from a specific Data source
 Run the code from the root folder using python -m src.components.data_ingestion

+## DATA_TRANSFORMATION.py
+Transform the Dataset at this point

+## MODEL_TRAINING.py
+Train the dataset with different models